saphieng/nodejs-and-raspberrypi/README.md

 + `lint` - lint source files and tests,
 + `test` - run tests,
 + `test:watch` - interactive watch mode to automatically re-run tests
++ `start` - builds and runs the main.ts
++ `package-windows` - build as application for Windows OS
++ `package-macos` - build as application for Mac OS
++ `package-windows` - build as application for Linux OS

 ## Additional Informations